-In psoriasis HLA-Cw*0602 represents the strongest GWAS association, shared with other diseases such as Hepatitis C, PSO and Graves disease (Blais et al. 2011).
+In psoriasis HLA-Cw*0602 represents the strongest GWAS association, shared with other diseases such as Hepatitis C, primary sclerosing cholangitis and Graves disease (Blais et al. 2011).
 No differences at the transcript level have been identified for HLA-Cw*0602 when comparing psoriasis patients versus controls, suggesting alterations in antigen presentation as the mechanism explaining disease association (Hundhausen et al. 2012).
 The relevance of antigen presentation in psoriasis and PsA has been reinforced by the GWAS association of the endoplasmic reticulum aminopeptidase 1 ERAP1 gene, involved in the trimming of peptide antigens.
 Moreover, GWAS studies identified that ERAP1 was associated with psoriasis and PsA only in individuals carrying one copy of the rs10484554 HLA-C risk allele (Strange et al. 2010).
 Similarly, the same study identified a dependent association between HLA-Cw*0602 and SNPs in the vicinity of the zeta chain of T cell receptor associated protein kinase 70 (ZAP70) gene (Picard et al. 2009).These epistatic phenomena, whereby association of one gene is dependent on the presence of another, have also been reported between HLA-B*27 and ERAP1 in AS (Cortes2015b; Evans et al. 2011).
 Interestingly, the AS ERAP1 GWAS association increases ERAP1 expression and also alters splicing,

 resulting in an ERAP1 protein isoform with increased activity (Constatino2015; Hanson et al. 2018).